zzertexx/dombyra.plus/README.md

 Have you ever wanted to learn playing Dombyra at home?
 If yes, then you absolutely looked resources to learn, and what you found was some videos that shows you how they play, while you need to everytime find out which notes is being pressed.

+I had exact same problem, so I built this!

 This device is solution for your problem.
 First hardware addon for Dombyra.

 Using bunch of SK6812 LEDs on Dombyra's neck, it will show you which notes need to be pressed right now and after.